 All Fastly accounts have access to Fastly's web interface (/guides/basic-concepts/about-the-web-interface-controls), allowing it to be managed by multiple users (/guides/user-access-and-control/configuring-user-roles-and-permissions) within your organization.
 You can control each user's role, as well as control the scope of their service access and their specific permission levels.
 Fastly services can be created, monitored (/guides/basic-concepts/about-the-web-interface-controls#about-the-stats-page), and managed through the Fastly Web Interface via any standard, modern web browser.

 Application programming interface (API)

-Fastly provides an application programming interface (/guides/detailed-product-descriptions/about-fastlys-application-programming-interface) (API), accessible via HTTPS, through which Fastly services can be created and configured, and customers can access account information and analytics.
+Fastly provides an application programming interface (/api/) (API), accessible via HTTPS, through which Fastly services can be created and configured, and customers can access account information and analytics.

 Real-time log streaming